PagerDuty/security-training/docs/for_engineers/index.md

 <input type="checkbox" id="204" /><label for="204">![204](../slides/redacted.jpeg)</label>
 _204-208.
 Caption._

-<span class="redacted">Redacted</span>
+???+ warning "Redacted Content"
-> These slides gave an overview of how folks can reach the security team, and links to our internal wiki pages, Slack rooms, and details on when we run office hours.
+    These slides gave an overview of how folks can reach the security team, and links to our internal wiki pages, Slack rooms, and details on when we run office hours.

 ---